He is an artist who breaks boundaries and conventions.

 43. All of Gabriel's first four albums were called "Peter Gabriel".

-44. Gabriel continued with minimalism when the title of the next three albums was a two-letter word "So", "Us", "Up.
+44. Gabriel continued with minimalism when the title of the next three albums was the two-letter words "So", "Us", and "Up.

 45. In 1988 he composed the soundtrack for Martin Scorsese's film "The Last Temptation Of Christ".